Founded last Autumn, NordicGrow has been grown into a successful startup in the sustainable gardening market.

-Every year in Denmark there is half of vegetables and herbs are thrown out because most Danes find it difficult to keep their plants fresh while growing at home.
+Every year in Denmark, there is half of vegetables and herbs are thrown out because most Danes find it difficult to keep their plants fresh while growing at home.
+To prevent such issues, it might be wise to learn details like what is sodding.

 “With our indoor garden, Kurt, it is easy for everyone to grow herbs.
 You only need to water once a month and the rest is taken care of by the built-in LED light and a self-watering system.”
 Peter Haurum, founder of NordicGrow says.